android-imdad/Android-MVVM-Dagger-Hilt-Boilerplate/README.md

 # Android-MVVM-Boilerplate
-A starting point for projects which use MVVM, RxJava3, Dagger2, Hilt and repository pattern
+A starting point for projects in Kotlin which uses Androidx, MVVM, RxJava3, Dagger2, Hilt and repository pattern